7 Reasons Why Small Businesses Should Seek Out and Embrace Change

 Some would argue that employee retention has changed dramatically within the last 2-3 years, with some news articles referring to a phenomenon called “The Great Resignation.”

 Even more, marketing shifts through a complete metamorphosis every few months.
-Have you seen why Facebook has changed its name to “Meta?”

 It can feel more comfortable to keep running your business the same way you always have.
 But comfortable doesn’t always equate to better.